House GOP reveals Trump's tax breaks for tips, overtime and car loans, but costs run high

 Round-the-clock work ahead

-As Republicans race toward House Speaker Mike Johnson's Memorial Day deadline to pass Trump's big bill of tax breaks and spending cuts, they are preparing to flood the zone with round-the-clock public hearings starting Tuesday and stitch the various sections together in what will become a massive package.
+As Republicans race toward House Speaker Mike Johnson's Memorial Day deadline to pass Trump's big bill, they are preparing to flood the zone with round-the-clock public hearings starting Tuesday and stitch the various sections together in what will become a massive package.

 The politics ahead are uncertain.
 The bipartisan Joint Committee on Taxation said Monday that tax breaks would reduce revenue by $4.9 trillion over the decade — and that was before Trump's new tax breaks were included.